-- LRAPA was awarded a one-year extension on the TAG 1 grant. - TAG 2 funds will continue to be accessed when TAG 1 is fully spent, as the home interventions in both grants are identical. - The new EJG2G grant commenced on July 1, 2024, and the terms and conditions contract is signed with the EPA.
+- LRAPA was awarded a one-year extension on the TAG 1 grant. - TAG 2 funds will continue to be accessed when TAG 1 is fully spent, as the home interventions in both grants are identical. - The new EJG2G grant commenced on July 1, 2024, however on March 21, 2025, we received a grant termination notice.
+This grant will be closed out in FY25 and no additional revenue or expenses will be incurred during FY26 for EJG2G.